lvgl/lvgl/docs/details/modules/timer.rst

 ******************

 In some cases, you can't perform an action immediately.
-For example, you can't delete an object because something else is still using it, or you don't want to block the execution now.
+For example, you can't delete a Widget because something else is still using it, or you don't want to block the execution now.
 For these cases, :cpp:expr:`lv_async_call(my_function, data_p)` can be used to call ``my_function`` on the next invocation of :cpp:func:`lv_timer_handler`.